 Planning and strategy are what makes Rainbow Six Siege stand out from other shooters.
 Teams face off in 5v5 matches that require team discussion and tactical planning before you can start testing your aim and reactions in-game.
 With content frequently added, it’s also a shooter that keeps you on your toes, making sure that there is always something different for you to try.

-The variety of playable character classes (called operators) and their in-game skill sets offers tons of strategic depth and replayability, making Rainbow Six Siege one of the best multiplayer FPSs in existence.
+The variety of Rainbow Six Seige operators (playable character classes) and their in-game skill sets and ranks offers tons of strategic depth and replayability, making Rainbow Six Siege one of the best multiplayer FPSs in existence.
 Its small-team engagements can also make a refreshing change of pace from the classic war settings typically seen in most shooters.

 Play for free